Reduce acrylamide in food with PreventASe®

 Are you feeling the heat on acrylamide?

 PreventASe® from DSM reduces acrylamide levels in processed food by up to 95% foods (depending on the application) - with no effect on the taste, texture or appearance of your product.
-It’s easy, cost-effective and clean label.
+It’s easy and cost-effective.
 You just add PreventASe® to bread, biscuits and breakfast cereals during production.
 It really is that simple.

 It’s another example of how we strive to do the right thing for consumers by providing healthy, safe and attractive food for all.

 PreventASe® is an asparaginase enzyme that can be easily applied to many food products.
 This special class of enzymes works by converting the free asparagine found in food into aspartic acid - thus preventing acrylamide from being formed.